stonkyoloer/ai-powered-options-trade-analyzer/README.md

 8. Consumer Staples (AI-driven demand forecasting, supply chain, personalized products)
 9. Transportation & Shipping (AI logistics, autonomous vehicles, predictive fleet maintenance)
 ### Prompt:
+First, Refer to the Prompt.
+Second, Refer to the Instructions.
+Third, Refer to the Project Files.

+Prompt:
+Review the list of companies provided in the CSV attachment.
+Then map the best ranked ticker back to each of the 9 sectors (provided in the instructions).
+A different ticker mapped to each sector.
-The CSV provide is a complete list of all AIQ holdings.
-Refer to only to the data provided in the CSV attached when executing the instructions.
-Read the instructions carefully.
-The objective is to review the list of companies provided in the CSV attachment.
-Then map the absolute best ticker back to each of the 9 sectors, provided in the instructions.
-A different ticker for each sector.
-Then produce a portfolio metrics summary output, as a table, with the following columns: Ticker, Sector, Rationale for AI Leadership, Average IV %, Daily Trading Volume, Liquidity Metrics.
+The best ranked ticker gets mapped to each sector.
+Then produce a portfolio metrics summary output.
+Oupput as a table, with the following columns: Ticker, Sector, Rationale for AI Leadership, Average IV %, Daily Trading Volume, Liquidity Metrics.

 ### Output:
 # Portfolio Metrics Summary